ansys/pyturbogrid/doc/source/api_reference/index.rst

 API reference
 #############

-This section lists the modules and functions available after installation of the ``ansys-turbogrid-core`` package.
+This section provides descriptions of the modules, classes, functions, and methods in the PyTurboGrid API.

 .. toctree::
    :hidden: